nrjdalal/smart-registry/README.md

 ## What does zero-configuration mean?

 Zero-configuration means you don't need to manually create a `registry.json` file.
-Simply run `smart-registry`, and it will automatically generate a `public/registry.json` file along with `public/r/<registry-item>.json` files for you.
+Simply run `smart-registry`, and it will automatically detect and generate the necessary `registry.json` and `r/<registry-item>.json` entries for your project.

+### Example

 Let's take a complex component as an example.
 Normally, you would need to manually declare all the registry dependencies, dependencies, and files in the `registry.json` file.